yyutong/tp/docs/DeveloperGuide.md

 #### Design Considerations

-##### Aspect: How to manage empty description, as description is optional.
+##### Aspect: How to handle the case when the remaining budget is negative (i.e. current spending exceed the budget).

-* Alternative 1 (current choice): Use empty string to create description, if description is empty.
+* Alternative 1 (current choice): Show the remaining budget at negative value, and ask the user to set a new budget.
     ** Pros: Expense always contains a description object.
 No possibility of 0 description object in expense.
-** Cons: When deleting the description, the description object is not deleted and "Description:" field is still shown on UI.
+    ** Cons: Is not supposed to happen in real life, not intuitive.

-* Alternative 2: Use an `Optional` for descriptions.
+* Alternative 2: Show alerts when the user is overspending, and does not allow the user to spend more before set a new budget.

-** Pros: More intuitive.
+** Pros: No more negative budget, more intuitive.
-** Cons: Harder to manage and prone to error.
+** Cons: Much more complicated implementation.

 ### \[Proposed\] Undo/redo feature